-- While working with flammable liquids you should wear gloves, protective glasses or goggles, long sleeved lab coats and closed toe shoes.
-Wear goggles if dispensing solvents or performing an operation that could result in a splash to the eyes. - Large quantities of flammable liquids should be handled in a chemical fume hood or under some other type of local exhaust ventilation.
+Wearing PPE such as protective glasses or goggles, long sleeved lab coats and closed toe shoes.
+Wear goggles if dispensing solvents or performing operations that could result in a splash to the eyes.

+- Large quantities of flammable liquids should be handled in a chemical fume hood or under some other type of local exhaust ventilation.
 Five-gallon containers must be dispensed to smaller containers in a hood or under local exhaust ventilation.
 When dispensing flammable solvents into small storage containers, use metal or plastic containers or safety cans (avoid glass containers).
 If splash risk is high wear a face shield in addition to goggles. - Make sure that metal surfaces or containers through which flammable substances are flowing are properly grounded, discharging static electricity.
 Free flowing liquids generate static electricity that can produce a spark and ignite the solvent. - Large quantities (five gallons) of flammable liquids must be handled in areas free of ignition sources (including spark emitting motors and equipment) using non-sparking tools.
-Remember that vapors are heavier than air and can travel to a distant source of ignition. - Never heat flammable substances by using an open flame.
+Remember that vapors are heavier than air and can travel to a distant source of ignition.
+Heavier than air vapors can flow downhill and gather/ aggregate at the bottom of an enclosure or along the floor of a room and could form explosive mixtures waiting for a spark. - Never heat flammable substances by using an open flame.
 Instead use any of the following heat sources: steam baths, water baths, oil baths, heating mantles or hot air baths.
 Do not distill flammable substances under reduced pressure. - Store flammable substances away from ignition sources.
 Flammable liquids should be stored inside rated flammable storage cabinets.
 If no flammable storage cabinet is available store these substances in a cabinet under the hood or bench.
 Five-gallon containers should only be stored in a storage cabinet that is rated for flammables.
 You can store flammable liquids inside the hood for short periods of time.
 However, storage inside chemical fume hoods is not preferred because it reduces hood performance by obstructing air flow. - The volume of flammable liquids kept outside of rated flammable cabinets must not exceed 10 gallons at any one time in the laboratory.
 Never store containers of flammable liquids or other hazardous chemicals on the floor. - Oxidizing and corrosive materials should not be stored in close proximity to flammable liquids.
 Flammable liquids should not be stored or chilled in domestic (general purpose) refrigerators and freezers but in units specifically designed for this purpose.
-It is acceptable to store or chill flammables in ultra-low temperature units.

-• If flammable liquids will be placed in ovens make sure they are appropriately designed for flammable liquids (no internal ignition sources and/or vented mechanically).
+It is acceptable to store or chill flammables in ultra-low temperature units. - If flammable liquids will be placed in ovens make sure they are appropriately designed for flammable liquids (no internal ignition sources and/or vented mechanically).
 Make sure the auto ignition temperature of the solvent is above the oven temperature or its internal elements.